nvoynov/clerq/README.md

 The QueryNodes will return the Node object in the same logic as JoinNodes.
 When a query returns one node - this node will be root node.
 When a query returns more than one, it will create a new Node with the title `Query`.

+### Several artifacts

+Because Clerq has `-q/--query QUERY_STRING` option you can be interested in developing several different artifacts in one project.
+User requirements, software requirements, and architecture as an example.

+I was considering such a use case but decided that it is more properly to develop a single artifact per project because usually, each artifact has its own develop-review-release cycle.

+Also, I was considering to add some kind of a "top" project that is just a wrapper for individual projects inside (each of them is the clerq project, and the top project just provides a specific set of commands.)
+I was speculating about some kind of shared content and tracing nodes between different artifacts.
+But for the moment I have no full-fledged vision.

 ## Known issues

 ### Failed test